Are Glastonbury about to reveal who The Churnups are?

 The most common theories were that it would be Foo Fighters, or returning Britpop veterans Pulp.
 The rumour mill then seemed to spin in favour of Foos, after Dave Grohl teased fans with a message that mentioned “churning up” emotions.

 Now, fans are expecting the announcement to be made imminently – after a poster calling for attention with the words “Hey web cam!” appeared this morning (Thursday June 15) on the festival’s official live webcam on the BBC.
+Many believe this to be part of a bigger reveal to come.
 See a still of the poster below.

 This comes after comments from Lauren Laverne on her BBC 6 Music radio show this morning sparked speculation that an announcement was imminent.